Kaladhars-Hub/k8-resources/config/10-podconfigmap-README.md

 Instead of typing every single variable inside the Pod, we use a single command called envFrom.
 This tells the Pod: "Go to that ConfigMap, take everything inside it, and turn it into environment variables for me."

 🛠️ The "Reader" Pod (config/10-pod-configmap.yaml)
-Copy this exactly into your config folder.
-Notice how clean it looks because the data is stored elsewhere!

 YAML
 apiVersion: v1